The ‘Involution’ of Hackathons

 - Deprioritization of prizes and winning.
 Instead, we should provide a space for hackers to play and explore ideas.
 Obviously in an ideal world, both can happen at the same time, but the rubric-based approach that most hackathons take make these almost mutually exclusive.
 For now, let’s incentivize participation, completion, and novelty over prizes, competition, and winning.

 - Hacker-focused spending.
-Money spent on often unsustainable swag could be much better spent in favour of more emphasis on higher quality venues, food, and accomodations.
+Money spent on often unsustainable swag could be much better spent in favour of more emphasis on higher quality venues, food, and accommodations.
 In doing so, we can work on raising enough money to run a successful event for the hackers rather than a sponsor’s notion of a successful event.
 At the end of the day, money is power.
 If you have external funding coming in, the expectation is that they have partial influence over the event.
 Let’s make sure that we draw the line where appropriate with sponsors so that the focus remains on the hacker.

 # A Promising Pilot